rikikangsc2-eng/NirKyy-Dl/replit.md

 - The application runs on port 3000.

 ## Current Status
-The application now functions as an SPA with a modern UI.
+The application now functions as an SPA with database connectivity.
 Dependencies are installed, and the dev server is ready.